edgararuiz-zz/dbplot/cran-comments.md

 ##R CMD check results
 * 0 errors | 0 warnings | 0 notes

-## This is the package's first submission
+## Resubmission
+This is a resubmission.
+In this version I have:

+* Quoted the name of packages in the DESCRIPTION file